fish-quant/big-fish/README.md

 ### Virtual environment

-To avoid dependency conflicts, we recommend the the use of a dedicated [virtual](https://docs.python.org/3.6/library/venv.html) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment.
+To avoid dependency conflicts, we recommend the use of a dedicated [virtual](https://docs.python.org/3.6/library/venv.html) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment.
 In a terminal run the command:

 ```bash
 conda create -n bigfish_env python=X.Y
 source activate bigfish_env
 ```

 With X.Y a valid Python version greater or equal than 3.6.
-Note that Big-FISH is tested only for Python 3.6, 3.7, 3.8 and 3.9.
+Note that Big-FISH has been tested for Python 3.6, 3.7, 3.8, 3.9 and 3.10.

 We then recommend two options to install Big-FISH in your virtual environment: from PyPi or GitHub.